What are the responsibilities and job description for the TRANSPORTATION PLANNER position at DC Department of Human Resources?

 Or

-Specialized Experience: Experience that equipped the applicant with the particular knowledge, skills, and abilities (KSA's) to perform successfully the duties of the position, and that is typically in or related to the work of the position to be filled.
-To be creditable, specialized experience must have been equivalent to at least the next lower grade level.
+Specialized Experience: Specialized experience is experience which is directly related to the position and has equipped the individual with the knowledge, skills, and abilities to successfully perform the duties of the position.
+To be creditable, at least one (1) year of specialized experience must have been equivalent to at least the next lower grade level in the normal line of progression.

 Licenses and Certifications